mrama2/PIC/README.md

 # PIC
-PIC assembly programs are stored in these repository.
+PIC assembly programs are given here.
 The assembly programs are developed with PIC-AS assembler.
 And they are simulated using MPLAB X IDE.
 The programs available are
 1. Blink
 2. Addition